wpmetabox/docsv2/docs/tutorials/display-latest-products-mb-views.md

 ![Enter the information for the post.](https://i.imgur.com/albVCmK.png)

-## Step 3: Display posts and its information on the page
+## 3. Displaying posts and its information on the page

 Go to **Meta Box > Views** to create a new template.